Tuesday, December 16, 2008

 I'd like to know who had these ideas, as I'm not certain I agree with the changes they brought.

-Matrix".
+Another thing about this movie that I noticed is that it is definitely what I would call "post-Matrix".
 We don't get any bullet-time per say, but just look at every slow-mo shot in this film and tell me what you think of.
 If you haven't seen the Matrix, well trust me.
 The slow-mo is reminiscent of the Matrix, except for the ridiculous camera moves.
 I honestly believe if the Matrix hadn't happened, these action sequences would be a bit different.

 I mean, they even do the Neo backwards bend at one point, except the reason Spidey's awesome is that he doesn't fall over afterwards.
 So that was kinda neat.
 Being able to stick to surfaces with your hands and feet is generally good for stuff like that.